openframeworks/ofSite/tutorials/howto_basics/create_a_new_project.markdown

 ---
-.. title: How to create a new project
+.. title: Create a new project
 .. type: howto
 ---